mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 What's the worst the buyer could do to me?
 Not clear the office.
 So, I clear the office.

 What's the worst I could do to the buyer?
 Not give him what I promised.
 But so what?
 He misses out on a $200 desktop PC and lots of obsolete TinyPilot parts?

+### Announce the sale to the team later

+Be more transparent from the start of the company to the team that an acquisition is possible and defer the actual acquisition announcement until it's close to closing.

 ### Don't catastrophize every setback